Yugo: Since the end of production

 Almost 4 years after its demise, the Yugo was still a common sight in Serbia, with almost 60,000 vehicles still in use, most of which were built in the 2000s.
 Parts were still readily available at most auto-parts stores and in scrapyards across the country.
 They were also common in North Macedonia and Montenegro near the end of its production.
 However, Yugos have been rare in other former Yugoslav republics, particularly in Croatia where a total of only 3,040 Zastava cars were registered in 2020 and Slovenia, because most of them were "imported" back to Serbia in the early 2000s, most likely because most of them were in good shape for their age.

-In the United States, a total of 408 Yugos are still in service as of 2021, likely because of international sanctions imposed on Yugoslavia in the early 1990s, which limited the supply of spare parts and service locations.
+In the United States, a total of 408 Yugos were still in service as of 2021, likely because of international sanctions imposed on Yugoslavia in the early 1990s, which limited the supply of spare parts and service locations.
 The United Kingdom has 14 Yugos left that are still on the road as of 2022 (although 12 of these are registered as Zastava).